Swiss Argentines

 Swiss Argentines are Argentine citizens of Swiss ancestry or people who emigrated from Switzerland and reside in Argentina.
 The Swiss Argentine community is the largest group of the Swiss diaspora in South America.

-Approximately 75,000 Swiss emigrated to Argentina until 1940, who settled mainly in the provinces of Córdoba and Santa Fe and, to a lesser extent, in Buenos Aires.
+Approximately 75,000 Swiss emigrated to Argentina by 1940, settling mainly in the provinces of Córdoba and Santa Fe and, to a lesser extent, in Buenos Aires.
 In 1856, 200 families of immigrants from Switzerland, Germany, France, Italy, Belgium and Luxembourg founded the city of Esperanza, the forerunner of agricultural colonies in Argentina, thus kickstarting a long process of European colonization and immigration.
-In Río Negro, Swiss settlement began in the late 19th century in the village of Colonia Suiza ("Swiss Colony").Today they are 400,000 Argentines-Swiss.
+In Río Negro, Swiss settlement began in the late 19th century in the village of Colonia Suiza ("Swiss Colony").Today there are 400,000 Argentines-Swiss.

+Moritz and Theodor Alemann played an important role in encouraging Swiss immigration in the late 19th century by disseminating information to potential settlers.

-An Argentine of Swiss origin, Dr. Ernesto Alemann, founded the Colegio Pestalozzi in 1934 with the aim of creating a place for free and humanistic education in accordance with the philosophy of Swiss pedagogue Johann Heinrich Pestalozzi.
+Theodor's Argentine, Dr. Ernesto Alemann, founded the Colegio Pestalozzi in 1934 with the aim of creating a place for free and humanistic education in accordance with the philosophy of Swiss pedagogue Johann Heinrich Pestalozzi.

 Félix Fernando Bernasconi was a Swiss Argentine shoe manufacturer to whom Francisco Moreno sold a property on the southside of Buenos Aires.
 On this site Moreno had already established a charitable school.
 After the death of Bernasconi in 1914, additional funding by the Argentine government allowed to build the largest school in Buenos Aires at the time, called the Bernasconi Institute, which opened in 1929.

 Also associated with Moreno was Santiago Roth, a Swiss immigrant.
 Roth became a famous Argentine paleontologist who had joined Moreno on many expeditions to Patagonia and whom Moreno established as Head of the Paleontology Department at the La Plata Museum.
-In addition, Emilio Frey, son of a Swiss immigrant and educated in Switzerland, became an important partner of Moreno as topographer of the Comisión de limites Argentina-Chile from 1896 to 1902 to work out a new treaty for the border between the two countries.
+In addition, Emilio Frey, son of a Swiss immigrant and educated in Switzerland, became an important partner of Moreno as a topographer of the Comisión de limites Argentina-Chile from 1896 to 1902 working to develop a new treaty for the border between the two countries.